 - Dracula’s Flower (Dracunculus vulgaris) – hard to ingest, as when in bloom, its flowers reek of rotten meat;

-- Titan Arum, also known as the corpse flower
+- Titan Arum, also known as the corpse flower for its rotting-meat smell;

 - Gypsophila, known as baby breath, looks wonderful but can cause skin irritation, vomiting, nausea;